Introduction to Cluster Algebras. Chapters 1-3: Quiver mutation

 \section{Quiver mutation}

-\begin{definition} A \emph{quiver} is a finite oriented graph.
-We allow multiple edges (called \emph{arrows}) but not loops (i.e., an arrow may not connect a vertex to itself) nor oriented 2-cycles (i.e., no arrows of opposite orientation may connect the same pair of vertices).
+\begin{definition} A \emph{quiver} is a finite oriented graph, consisting of vertices and directed edges (called \emph{arrows}).
+We allow multiple edges, but we disallow loops (i.e., an arrow may not connect a vertex to itself) and oriented 2-cycles (i.e., no arrows of opposite orientation may connect the same pair of vertices).
 A quiver does not have to be connected.

 In what follows, we will need a slightly richer notion, with some vertices in a quiver designated as \emph{frozen}.
 The remaining vertices are called \emph{mutable}.
 We will always assume that there are no arrows between pairs of frozen vertices.
 (Such arrows would make no difference in the future construction of a cluster algebra associated with a~quiver.) \end{definition}